When fall approaches, gardeners start wondering “When to Harvest Butternut squash” in a way that it could be stored without damage.

-Seeds are present in bell bottom compartment that are of no use in cooking but can be dried for other purposes.
+Seeds are present in bell-bottom compartments that are of no use in cooking but can be dried for other purposes.

 Adding full flavors to winter recipes, butternut squash is full of sweet nutty flavor that you can enjoy till spring.

-Tough and firm textured skin with hard rind makes it capable for ling term storage.
+Tough and firm-textured skin with hard rind makes it capable of long term storage.

 Store in winter; enjoy till spring!

 When to Harvest Butternut Squash – Know Best Harvesting time

 Having fresh food especially vegetables in the home garden is one of the healthiest things you can ever have.

 Among kitchen garden vegetables, butternut squash is the most easily grown vegetable that you can grow in bulk and store for later refreshment.